JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 10. Add fault tolerance to the database instances.
 	- If a database node fails, the game should go on.

-Lots to do... so little time.
+So much to do... so little time.

 # Conclusion
 Overall, **Pls, I Want In** 2024 was a success.
 I learned a lot about how to build medium-scale applications in AWS, automation, pipelining, and working with a team.
 This was one of the most complicated and dynamic projects I have ever worked on, and it allowed me the opportunity to learn a tonne and improve my skills with cloud technologies.

 I wanted to thank all of the competitors for participating and being so encouraging.
 It was your support that made all of our hard work worth it.
+I also want to thank the rest of **Pls, I Want In** organizing team, as the competition would not have existed without the work you put in.
 Thank you.

 ![[sweater.webp]]